Frank Morse (Oregon politician)

 Frank Morse is an American politician served as a member of the Oregon State Senate for the 8th district from 2003 until 2012.
 He was first elected in 2002, defeating Democrat Barbara Ross, and was re-elected in 2006 and 2010.
 In September 2012, Morse resigned his office, stating that it was "time for new energy" in the position.

 Early life and education

 Frank Morse was born and raised in Lebanon, Oregon.
-He graduated from Lebanon High School in 1961, and went on to earn degrees from Oregon State University and Bushnell University.
+He graduated from Lebanon High School in 1961, and went on to earn degrees from Oregon State University and Northwest Christian College.

 Career

 Business

 Morse has been part of the Morse Bros. family business since 1972, serving in the following positions: Albany Division Manager, Vice President of Operations, Executive Vice President, President, and Chairman.
 When Morse Bros. merged with MDU Resources Group, Frank continued as President until his retirement in 2000.
 He moved on to a new business, Environ-Metal Inc., and currently chairs its board.

 Morse has also headed the boards of the Albany Chamber of Commerce, Cascade Employers Association, Oregon Concrete and Aggregate Producers Association, Greater Pacific Bank, Samaritan Albany General Hospital Board, Samaritan Health Services Board, and Northwest Christian College Trustees.

 He has also served on the boards of the Albany Boys and Girls Club, the Vern Catt McDowell Corporation, Western Security Bank, OSU Family Business Council, Cockerline Foundation, and Albany Boys and Girls Club Foundation.